oslabs-beta/Opal/README.md

 ## Contributing

 We welcome contributions and issue submissions for any problems you encounter.
 To contribute, form the repo and submit pull requests.

+Ideas for contributions: Adding AWS Lambda monitoring, to make Opal a more platform neutral serverless monitoring tool.

 ## Authors
 Alma Eyre [Github](https://github.com/aselunar) | [LinkedIn](https://www.linkedin.com/in/alma-eyre/) <br>